jeetOnGit/Joke-Generator/README.md

 # Joke-Generator
-You can get Jokes just clicking the button "Get Jokes"
+You can get Jokes just by clicking the button "Generate Jokes"